-Shingle Street – A quiet resort with a mainly shingle (surprise!) beach, it has a desolate but magical quality and is designated as a place of special scientific Interest because of the rare plants and flowers that survive in this wind-swept beach.
-The wild activity of the river Ore meeting the sea will keep you fascinated for hours
+Shingle Street – A quiet resort with a mainly shingle (surprise!) beach, it has a desolate but magical quality and is designated as a place of special scientific interest because of the rare plants and flowers that survive in this wind-swept beach.
+The wild activity of the river Ore meeting the sea will keep you fascinated for hours.

 Southwold – 40 mins away

 This is a pretty, busy seaside town; it has lots of stunning houses and an old centre with many interesting shops including one just selling local amber.
-There are a couple of great ‘old style hotels where you can take tea or drink in real style and a few antique shops to nose around in.
+There are a couple of great ‘old-style’ hotels where you can take tea or drink in real style and a few antique shops to nose around in.
 At one end of the town is the beach hut & pier attraction and at the other there is the grand house quaint harbour.
 A town of many variations.
 Have a look into the old Seaman’s missions reading room – it’s free and is filled with many odd museum pieces, living and dead!
-Maybe you will find some amber treasure on the beach yourself
+Maybe you will find some amber treasure on the beach yourself.

-Into Essex again, the picturesque villages of Manningtree and Mistley are at the mouth of the river Stour, along which you will pass by all of John Constables famous locations like Willy Lotts cottage and The Haywain.
-This is also the start for a number of great long distance walks up the coast or along the River Stour
+Into Essex again, the picturesque villages of Manningtree and Mistley are at the mouth of the River Stour, along which you will pass by all of John Constable’s famous locations like Willy Lott’s cottage and The Haywain.
+This is also the start of a number of great long-distance walks up the coast or along the River Stour.

 Famous for The Mersea Island Pirates and Nature Reserves and the great ‘Company Shed’.
 Back to Essex, this is a lovely place and again at the end of the world, only accessible at low tide.
 At first is seems a bit normal, but check out the wonderful salt sea marshes with their eerie bird calls and the seals and wildlife that abound there and see the most amazing sunrises and sunsets.
 Visit the excellent Nature reserve at Cudmore Grove which stretches down to the sea; there are wonderful walks along the marshes edge or beside the cliffs and as you get to the other end of the small island past the tiny breweries, vineyards and gastro pubs you come into the fishing harbour area where oystermen bring the famous Blackwater oysters.
 At the very end of the harbour you come into a jumble of boats being repaired and right in the middle of them is the renowned ‘Company Shed’ – yes it is a shed and you have to buy your booze and bread and butter from the local village stores (excellent choice of white wine strangely enough) but this shed has been written up glowingly in just about every national newspaper and Good Food Magazine, talk about out of the sea and onto the plate – this is what it is all about!